Periodic FIFO

 Periodic Average

-When the periodic inventory system is used, the Inventory account is not updated and purchases of merchandise are recorded in the general ledger account Purchases.
+When the periodic inventory system is used, the Inventory account is not updated when goods are purchased.
+Instead, purchases of merchandise are recorded in the general ledger account Purchases.

 With the average or weighted average cost flow assumption an average cost is calculated using the cost of goods available for sale (cost from the beginning inventory plus the costs of all the purchases made during the year).
 This means that the periodic average cost is calculated after the year is over—after all the purchases for the year have occurred.
 This average cost is then applied to the units sold during the year and to the units in inventory at the end of the year.